fiorix/freegeoip/README.md

 - Redis - for API usage quotas
 - The IP database

+The following instructions are for Debian and Ubuntu servers.

+Make sure Go is installed and both $GOROOT and $GOPATH are set, then run:

+	apt-get install build-essential libsqlite3-dev pkg-config
+	go get github.com/fiorix/freegeoip
+	cd $GOPATH/src/github.com/fiorix/freegeoip
+	go build

+On recent OSX you might have to set the CC=clang before ``go build`` if the sqlite3 package fails to compile.

-Proceed to building the IP database and then compile and run the server.
+Proceed to building the IP database before starting the server.

 ### Building the IP database